Several years ago, I enjoyed a brief flirtation with gardening inspired by a book called “You Grow, Girl.”

 We went away on vacation, and our housesitter, who oddly went on to become a farmer, managed to dehydrate our remaining plants.

-Today, the only living thing in our apartment, besides us, is the cat and his cat grass, which Jay keeps alive with daily mistings.
+Today, the only living green thing in our apartment is a container of cat grass, which Jay keeps alive with daily mistings.
 I occasionally bring home a victim of some sort – a container of thyme which I swear I’ll remember to water – but the aphids seems to resurrect themselves from nowhere like un-dead zombies and the plant ends up relegated to the city’s compost pile.

 The only upside I can see to not having a garden is that zucchini are not considered baseball-bat-sized nuisances to be left in neighbors’ unlocked cars, but rather a treat to be purchased in small amounts from the local co-op.
 The squash are tiny, by zucchini standards, with tons of flavor and not too much liquid.